petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 date: 2025-02-28
 layout: post
 title: >
-  Continuous Reproducibility: How DevOps principles can help improve the speed and quality of scientific discovery
+  Continuous Reproducibility: How DevOps ideas can help improve the speed and quality of scientific discovery
 categories:
   - Open science